Genio-The-Haiku-IDE/Genio/Readme.md

 Some of the features of the Genio IDE are:

-*   LSP Server support (autocompletion, signature help, go to definition/implementation/declaration)
+*   LSP Server support (autocompletion, signature help, go to definition/implementation/declaration, quick fix)
 *   Multi-project browser
 *   Integrated source control with GIT (including opening a remote project)
 *   Find in files